Avid reader, course taker, and video watcher. Spirit nerd. Founder of Love and Profit.

 Here's my current input vs. output experiment:

 With almost no exceptions, I don't read articles or watch videos during the week.
 During the week is my output time.
-That's my creative time, the time when I do my work that I want to be of service to the world.
+That's my creative time, the time when I experiment and do my work that I want to be of service to the world.

 If I come across something I want to input, I save it.
 I save up articles I want to read, videos I want to watch, or courses I want to take, and I look at them on the weekends.
 That's my input time.

 5 days output.
 2 days input.

 I've been doing this for several weeks.
 And I have learned several things.

 I've learned that I have less stress by removing the pressure of having to read some article that seems really cool and important in the moment.
 I can get sucked into click-bait headlines just like the next person.
 But now I don't.
 If I see an article that intrigues me I just save it, knowing I set aside time on the weekend for inputs.
 No impact on my to-do list or creative momentum.

 The level of my output has shot up.
 By removing the distraction of research or trying to find that one article that's going to tell me exactly what I need to know, I found I am capable of producing far more than I thought.

 This includes things that the world will never see, like journal entries that have shaped how I go through life.
 It also includes drafts of blog posts, web pages, ideas for exercises for my clients, conversations with people to tell them what I am thinking and feeling, drawing and mapping my plans, and mega mind insights that I have locked into my life to permanently shift my perspective.

 I've had so many new thought outputs in my journal that I created a new practice - at the end of the week I now summarize all the heavy hits on one new page so I can easily re-read them and find them.
 That journal page is like a self-made master course unique to me.
 And it was all already inside my head!